 ① Financial Interpretation Agent - Serving Foreign Customers at Bank Branches

-As the number of foreign workers rapidly increases, so does the need for financial transactions like opening bank accounts.
-According to data released by the Ministry of the Interior and Safety, most foreign workers do not speak English, and they have trouble communicating at the bank.
-To bridge this gap, employees often rely on translation programs, which makes communication challenging.
-Financial terminology is complex and often unfamiliar even to native speakers, making it difficult for foreign customers to understand standard translations.
 If additional explanations are required, something as simple as opening a bank account can take up to two hours.
 In response, some banks have begun hiring professional interpreters in certain areas and are offering services by appointment, considering the associated costs.
-The "Financial Interpretation Agent" uses generative AI to support real-time interpretation in more than 20 languages, not just for English and Chinese but also for other languages that have a large number of speakers as foreign residents present, such as Cambodian, Mongolian, Vietnamese, and Tagalog, and this enables quicker interactions by allowing seamless communication through mobile devices.
-What sets this apart from traditional translation programs is the application of Retrieval-Augmented Generation (RAG) technology to the financial standard script.
-This technology converts the employee's questions into a standardized financial script before interpretation, helping to minimize the risk of miscommunication and reducing the chances of incomplete sales.
+The “Financial Expert Interpreter Agent” uses generative AI to provide real-time interpretation in over 20 languages, including English, Chinese, and other in-demand languages like Cambodian, Mongolian, Vietnamese, and Filipino.
+It also reduces response time through interactive communication on mobile devices.
+What sets this apart from traditional translation tools is the application of Retrieval-Augmented Generation (RAG) technology to the financial standard script.
+This technology converts the bank teller's questions into a standardized financial script before interpretation, helping to minimize the risk of miscommunication and reducing the chances of incomplete sales.

 ② Real-Time Investment Information Search Agent

-Investment managers at securities firms or banks prepare daily for advisory tasks.
+Investment managers at securities firms or banks prepare daily for advisory sessions.
 They review overseas disclosure information, primarily focusing on large-cap stocks, posted on sites like the U.S. Securities and Exchange Commission's (SEC) electronic filing site.
 For significant events, they translate and create content based on the information.
 This process typically takes at least 40 minutes to over an hour.
-Due to time constraints, small- and mid-cap stocks are often excluded, and critical information from real-time news, social media, or major reports from other firms may be missed.
+Due to time constraints, small- and mid-cap stocks are often excluded, and critical information from real-time news, social media, or major reports from other firms may be omitted.
 Analysts need comprehensive analysis for all stocks.
-To support this, a Real-Time Investment Information Search Agent can be provided, which collects, translates, and summarizes disclosure information, news, and key reports from over 150 relevant sites, including Bloomberg, and it can generate reports.
+To support this, a Real-Time Investment Information Search Agent can be provided, which collects, translates, and summarizes disclosure information, news, and key reports from over 150 relevant sites, including Bloomberg, and generates reports.
 The content gathered from many websites can be refined and pre-processed to remove menus, ads, and other unnecessary elements.
 This allows investment managers to access up-to-date investment information on any stock anytime.

 투자관리